Sigmmma/c20/src/content/h1/tags/object/item/weapon/readme.md

 img: weapons.jpg
 imgCaption: Weapons spawned using the command `cheat_all_weapons`
 stub: true
+thanks:
+  - to: Jakey
+    for: Explaining weapon error fields
 ---
 **Weapons** are most commonly seen as the wieldable items dropped by enemies and found in the environment.
 However, they are also used for items like the CTF flag, oddball, and weapons attached to [vehicles][vehicle].